 Fluttershy: Are... are you cooking?

 - When Fluttershy arrives at the castle, Twilight is enjoying cooking with Spike, much to her surprise.
+Even more surprising, Twilight wins the contest because Spike ate all of her muffins.

 - I Have Many Names: It turns out that the Mystical Mask that both Zecora and Fluttershy have heard about in stories is actually Mage Meadowbrook, an ancient sorceress well-known throughout Equestria.